 Paul advises business leaders on building winning campaigns, managing reputational risks and navigating complex policy.
 He helps challenger companies tell their story to new audiences and boost their growth.
 He has worked with major international businesses to navigate complex political and regulatory issues and works with Hanbury’s data team to develop clients’ understanding of their reputational risks and audiences.
 Prior to founding Hanbury Paul was Director of Communications for the successful Vote Leave campaign in the UK’s referendum on the EU.
 He was previously Special Adviser to then Transport Secretary Philip Hammond and to then Health Secretary Andrew Lansley.
 He also spent several years as Executive Director for External Affairs at the British Bankers’ Association.
 The Daily Mail described him as ‘by common consent one of the best communicators and operators in Westminster’.

-Simon was formerly Head of Government Affairs and Regulation at an international strategic advisory firm where he advised high-profile business leaders, corporations, entrepreneurs and philanthropists on all aspects of their reputation and public profile.
+Simon is Hanbury’s Chief Operating Officer and oversees all aspects of the company’s operations including legal, compliance and regulation.
+He was formerly Head of Government Affairs and Regulation at an international strategic advisory firm where he advised high-profile business leaders, corporations, entrepreneurs and philanthropists on their reputation and public profile.
 He has worked with some of the world’s largest technology companies in Europe, the US and Asia, advising them on policy, regulation and strategy.
 Simon qualified as a solicitor in 2006 and spent the early part of his career working in international law firms.

 Gergely was Head of EU Affairs at Standard Chartered Bank and at the British Bankers Association.
 Prior to his City career, he spent eight years at the EU institutions, including as a spokesperson for the EU Council Presidency and Head of UK Public Affairs for the European Parliament.
 He started his career as a lawyer and built a successful legal translation business.